MackHeller/project-team-24-public/deliverables/iteration-02.review.md

 Decisions that did not turn as well as we hoped:

-- We made the decision to change to 2D modeling from 3D. whilst integrating the front-end and the backend it came to our attention that future work (in terms of aesthetics) would become easier if we switched to a 2D model. refractoring the code took some time.
+- We made the decision to change to 2D modeling from 3D.
+Whilst integrating the front-end and the backend it came to our attention that future work (in terms of aesthetics) would become easier if we switched to a 2D model.
+Refractoring the code took some time.

 - We had to change a core design feature, namely the account system.
 Whilst starting work on the serialization aspect of the program (an aspect which was tied in heavily with the account system) it came to our attention that accounts were not neccessary to fulfil the goals of the program and thus Mack's responsibilities were shifted away from the account system and towards implementing a different form of serialzation.